dstevensio/hasdep/README.md

 -r Repository to search in
--d Dependency to look for (name that appears in the module's package.json name field) -v Specific Version to check for (will check based on npm SemVer comparison)
+-d Dependency to look for (name that appears in the module's package.json name field) -v Specific Version to check for (will check based on npm SemVer comparison) -n Negative search.
+Valid values: "any" (search dependencies and devDependencies), "full" (search only dependencies), "dev" (search only devDependencies)
 ```

 ###Examples